How To Prepare For Your Newborn Photography Session

 Photography tends to flatten life, so don’t be afraid to up the ante a little!
 Eyeliner and good mascara are a must, also do not be afraid to get some realistic false lashes!
+They are the KEY to success.
 Take extra care on your mascara and really separate your lashes.
 Your eyes will be the most important factor in many of your images, so spend extra time making them look beautiful!

 Not Clowning Around

 Now you don’t need to put so much makeup on that you look like a clown, so dpn’t worry.
 Professionals know how to give you enough oomf to pop on camera when it flattens but not so much you look like a clown.
 I promise!

 If you are doing your own just apply the your makeup like you normally would, but just a tad heavier on the foundation maybe to smooth pores.
 And don’t forget the eye pop tip above!
 You might also pack the basics and bring them with you on the shoot in case you need a quick touch up.

 Be sure to moisturize your lips well before your photo shoot.
 Dry, cracked lips are really hard to touch up later in the pictures.
 This also means HYDRATE for the few days before your shoot like CRAZY.
 It will make your skin and lips so happy!

 If you wear glasses, they could reflect light and cause glare and shadows across your eyes. (even anti-glare glasses do this in photography) Editing out glare and shadows takes an enormous amount of time and is very expensive and doesn’t always work.

 We don’t want you to have to change the way you look so you might consider talking to your optometrist.
 Most eye doctors have a spare pair of frames without glass you can borrow for your session.
 You will probably need to go in and see your eye doctor at least a week or two before your session to make sure they can help you and that they have a similar pair of frames in stock.